archon-laboratories/obriareus/Multi-Armed Bandit/README.md

                      determined by an epsilon passed to the algorithm.
 The l-value is generated such that the algorithm gets down to one arm at the end of the exploration phase.

-* **SOAAv:** This algorithm also successively narrows down the set of active arms by eliminating underperforming arms.
+* **SOAAv:** Survival of the Above Averge (SOAAv), successively narrows down the set of active arms by eliminating underperforming arms.
 But rather than eliminating a fixed number of arms after each pass, it eliminates arms whose estimate reward-cost ratio is below (1 + x) times the average of such ratios of the arms in the last pass.
 Setting x = 0 means only above average individuals survive from one pass of the arms to the next.
 Note again that this is an online-exploration approach where a previously eliminated arm can come back into the active set if estimates of other active arms drop.

 Default Distributions
 ---------------------